yguenka/4intelligence-Case/README.md

 <h3><li><b>Forecast 10 years of the series</b></li></h3>
-<dt>The graph below shows whether there is a relationship between the previous period and the following period.They are divided by countries too: USA, CAN, MEX respectively.</dt>
+<p align="justify"><dt>The graph below shows whether there is a relationship between the previous period and the following period.They are divided by countries too: USA, CAN, MEX respectively.</dt></p>
 <p align="center"><img src="Capturar3.JPG"></p>
 <p align="justify"><dt><b>The more aligned the points are, the more relationship they have to each other.
 So we can say that among the 3 countries, the USA has a greater relationship between the following period and the previous period.</b></dt></p>